Mangul-Lab-USC/pkg-manager-review/manuscript.md

 or by querying the package manager directly (APT, Biocontainers, Conda, Homebrew).
 Each list converted to a set with pandas @https://pandas.pydata.org/ and NumPy @https://numpy.org/, which removed all capitalization and duplicates.
 The number of entries in a package manager's set was taken to be the total number of packages available for that package manager.
-](images/total_number_of_packages.png){#fig:total-number-of-packages width="6in"}

-![
-**Packages heatmap**
+@fig:available-packages-heatmap
-The sets obtained in @fig:total-number-of-packages were compared with the set intersection function to find the number of commonalities between all pairs of package managers.
+The sets obtained in @fig:available-packages-chart were compared with the set intersection function to find the number of commonalities between all pairs of package managers.
-](images/tools_heatmap.png){#fig:tools-heatmap width="6in"}

-![
-**Overlap in available packages between omics package managers.**
+@fig:bio-package-managers-venn-diagram
-The sets obtained for Bioconda, Bioconductor, and omicX in @fig:total-number-of-packages were compared with the set intersection function to find the number of commonalities between all combinations of the three package managers.
+The sets obtained for Bioconda, Bioconductor, and omicX in @fig:available-packages-chart were compared with the set intersection function to find the number of commonalities between all combinations of the three package managers.
-](images/overlap_in_tools.png){#fig:overlap-in-tools width="6in"}

-![
-**Availablity of Bioconda's packages in non-omics package managers.**
+@fig:bioconda-packages-availability-chart
-The sets obtained for Bioinformatics Tools and the non-omics package managers in @fig:total-number-of-packages were compared with the set intersection function to find the number of commonalities between Bioconda and the non-omics package managers.
+The sets obtained for Bioinformatics Tools and the non-omics package managers in @fig:available-packages-chart were compared with the set intersection function to find the number of commonalities between Bioconda and the non-omics package managers.
-](images/tools_shared_with_bioconda.png){#fig:tools-shared-with-bioconda width="6in"}

-![
-**Availablity of Bioinformatics Tools' packages in non-omics package managers.**
+@fig:biotools-packages-availability-chart
-The sets obtained for Bioinformatics Tools and the non-omics package managers in @fig:total-number-of-packages were compared with the set intersection function to find the number of commonalities between Bioinformatics Tools and the non-omics package managers.
+The sets obtained for Bioinformatics Tools and the non-omics package managers in @fig:available-packages-chart were compared with the set intersection function to find the number of commonalities between Bioinformatics Tools and the non-omics package managers.
-](images/tools_shared_with_biotools.png){#fig:tools-shared-with-biotools width="6in"}

-![
-**Availability of omicX's packages in non-omics package managers.**
+@fig:omicX-packages-availability-chart
-The sets obtained for omicX and the non-omics package managers in @fig:total-number-of-packages were compared with the set intersection function to find the number of commonalities between omicX and the non-omics package managers.
+The sets obtained for omicX and the non-omics package managers in @fig:available-packages-chart were compared with the set intersection function to find the number of commonalities between omicX and the non-omics package managers.
-](images/tools_shared_with_omicX.png){#fig:tools-shared-with-omicX width="6in"}

-## Glossary {.page_break_before}

 ## Glossary {.page_break_before}